Maitland Ward Spotted In Floral Lingerie In Newest Instagram Pic

-Maitland Ward is keeping things sizzling on her Instagram page with her newest post.
-She was spotted in a floral lingerie set.
+Maitland Ward is keeping things sizzling on her Instagram page with her newest post, where she posed in a floral lingerie set.

-The ensemble was light peach with black straps.
-The bra featured vintage-inspired rose graphics.
-It also had eye-catching black straps that brought attention to her cleavage.
-There were two sets of straps on either shoulder, both which were secured with small, circular accents.
-The bottoms were matching and also had dual straps.
-One fell on her lower hips, while another set rested high on her waist.
+In the photo, the actress wore a peach bra with black straps and vintage-inspired rose graphics.
+There were two sets of straps on each shoulder, both of which were secured with small, circular accents and brought attention to the star’s cleavage.
+The bottoms were matching and also had dual straps, one falling on her lower hips and the other resting high on her waist.

 The beauty posed inside a bathroom in front of a sink.
 She placed her fingertips on the counter while glancing at the camera with a small smile on her face.
 She wore pink lipstick and dark eye makeup, which included purple eyeshadow and mascara.

 Maitland wore her red hair down in a middle part, with her shorter bangs framing her face.
 She brushed most of her locks in front of her left shoulder.
-She didn’t wear any jewelry, but added a pop of color to her look with her red manicure.
+She didn’t wear any jewelry but added a pop of color to her look with her red manicure.

-Beside her were white tiled walls and a baby changing station.
-Behind her to the left was a door with frosted windows.
-Sunlight seemed to stream in from the entryway.
+Beside her were white tiled walls and a baby-changing station.
+Behind her to the left was a door with frosted windows as sunlight seemed to stream in from the entryway.

 There were several accounts that were tagged in the post.
 This included the makeup artist, who goes by the name “Makeup By ITSADA.”
 She also added Deeper’s account, which isn’t surprising considering that she was chosen to be the face of the brand.